 Once the data is selected the options and missing values tabs become enabled.

-In NumXL software in Excel we can compute the KDE values for different kernel functions such as, Gaussian uniform or triangular as well as their bandwidth value.
+In NumXL software, in Excel, we can compute the KDE values for different kernel functions such as Gaussian uniform or triangular as well as their bandwidth value.

-In the options tab the Gaussian kernel function is selected automatically, leave this option unchanged.
+In the options tab, the Gaussian kernel function is selected automatically, leave this option unchanged.
 Leave the optimal bandwidth option checked as well.
-The KDE function will use the silverman estimate for the bandwidth.
+The KDE function will use the Silverman estimate for the bandwidth.

 Let's set the output table size to 7 from the default of 5, and finally let's leave the overlay normal distribution checked.
 This option instructs the wizard to generate a second curve for the Gaussian distribution for comparison purposes.

-Now over in the missing values tab you can select how you want to handle missing values in your data.
-By default any missing value within the observations will be excluded from the analysis.
+Now over in the missing values tab, you can select how you want to handle missing values in your data.
+By default, any missing value within the observations will be excluded from the analysis.
 This treatment is a good approach for our purposes, so let's leave it unchanged.
 Click OK to generate the output table.

-When examining the results of the KDE function it's important to note a couple of things, the values of all X's are sorted in the ascending order, and the summary statistics in the first row are computed merely to facilitate the calculation of the overlay Gaussian distribution function.
+When examining the results of the KDE function it's important to note a couple of things, the values of all X's are sorted in ascending order, and the summary statistics in the first row are computed merely to facilitate the calculation of the overlay Gaussian distribution function.